With the election on, Andrew Scheer’s Conservatives appear to be in a dead heat with Justin Trudeau’s Liberals in terms of the popular vote.

 This is how elected autocrats subvert democracy – packing and “weaponizing” the courts and other neutral agencies, buying off the media and the private sector (or bullying them into silence) and rewriting the rules of politics to tilt the playing field against opponents.
 The tragic paradox of the electoral route to authoritarianism is that democracy’s assassins use the very institutions of democracy – gradually, subtly, and even legally – to kill it.”

-This post is being written on August 3.
-The federal election is currently scheduled for October 21.
+This post is being written on September 17.
+The federal election is October 21.

-Donald Trump is President of the United States, Doug Ford is Premier of Ontario and Boris Johnson became Prime Minister of Britain on July 24.
+Donald Trump is President of the United States, Doug Ford is Premier of Ontario and Boris Johnson became Prime Minister of Britain on July 24 and there has been chaos in the U.K. ever since.

 Canada Fact Check publishes both free and Premium Content articles.
 To access all Premium Content articles, click here to subscribe with the first month free!
 For individual downloads of all Premium Content articles, click here!